 If your item doesn’t pass this test, don’t put it in the cart!

 You never know when you’ll come up with a new recipe you might like.
-Inspired by a batch of spinach pesto I made recently, I combined leftover rice, leftover cannellini beans with two scoops of pesto for quite possibly the best beans and rice dish I’ve ever had.
+Inspired by a batch of Spinach Pesto I made recently, I combined saved food – leftover rice, leftover cannellini beans, and two scoops of pesto – for quite possibly the best beans and rice dish I’ve ever had.

-It also eliminated a container from the fridge and saved food from going into the trash can.
+It also eliminated a container from the refrigerator and saved food from going into the trash can.

-In either case, put “leftovers” on the meal plan at least once a week for an easy way to avoid food waste.
+In either case, put “leftovers” on the meal plan at least once a week to help stop wasting food.

 Every time you open your trash can to throw something away, you’ll be reminded that this is the only bag you have for the whole week.
 Are you SURE this item is waste?
 There’s nothing you can make from it?
 That you’re not throwing it away simply because you don’t want to eat it?

-Similar to #5, except the connection is even greater when you write something down.
-Plus you can track the items that get thrown away over time, hopefully allowing you to identify a pattern.
+Similar to #5, except the mental connection is even greater when you write something down.
+Plus, you can track the items that get thrown away over time, hopefully allowing you to identify a pattern.
+It’s surprising how much may get thrown away when you actually write it down instead of estimate!

 - Is the same child throwing away portions from their plate every night?
 Serve them less.

-- Orange peels taking up space?
-Freeze them for stove-top potpourri or use them to infuse citrus vinegar.
+- Are orange peels taking up space?
+Freeze them for Stove-Top Potpourri or use them to infuse Citrus Vinegar.

-- Fruits and vegetables gone soft?
-Puree them and freeze into homemade ice pops, or freeze in an ice cube tray for smoothies.
+- Fruits and veggies gone soft?
+Puree them and freeze them into Homemade Ice Pops or freeze them in an ice cube tray for smoothies.

 A simple and small memo book would do the trick.
 Stick a pencil in the spiral and keep it by the trash can so you don’t forget to write it all down!

-The life span of produce will vary depending on a few different variables… how recently it was picked, organic vs. conventional, the temperature of the fridge, the humidity of the fridge, etc., but it’s helpful to have a general idea how long produce will last.
+The lifespan of produce will vary depending on a few different variables…how recently it was picked, organic vs. conventional, the temperature of the fridge, the humidity of the fridge, etc., but it’s helpful to have a general idea how long fruits and vegetables will last to avoid produce waste.

 - 1-2 Days: berries, eggplant, herbs, lettuce